 Sometimes you come across a concept on the guitar that provides that “aha” moment that takes your understanding of the guitar fretboard to a whole new level.
 Learning to apply the guitar number system to chord progressions is one of those concepts.

-The guitar chord number system is a way to refer to chords by using a number instead of by name.
+The guitar number system is a way to refer to chords by using a number instead of by name.
 Chords are built from each degree of a scale, with the degree of the scale being assigned a number.

 Playing by number makes it super easy to transpose chord progressions to a different key.
 You don’t necessarily have to know each chord by name if you understand how to recognize the relations of chords by number on the fretboard.